BStachera/All-2014-2018/README.md

 # All-2014-2018
-There is my all projects/programs what I ever wrote and those that have survived.
-HTML/JS/CSS/SQL/C++/PYTHON
+There are all my projects / programs that I have ever written and those that have survived.
+HTML / JS / CSS / SQL / C ++ / Python

+Here are some (PHP\SQL) scripts that don't work because database has disappeared in a big ammount of files from these years